james-otten/Learning-D/README.md

 * sunday.d - Number of times it was a Sunday on the first of the month in the 20th century (Euler 19).
 * digitsOfSum.d - Finds the first 10 digits of the sum of 100, 50 digit numbers (Euler 13).
     - Usage: ./bin/digitsOfSum < numbers.txt
+* spiralDiagonals.d - What is the sum of the numbers on the diagonals in a 1001 by 1001 spiral formed in the same way?
+(Euler 28)

 ####Building:
 Debug: `make debug`